rafamayo/Workshop-UPNA-2024/simple_web_app/README.md

 ## Bonus
 + We'll make the application look nicer using some material design elements

+## Five steps for the development of our web app
+1. Basic structure and getting the web app running
+2. Adding basic functionality: creating and searching resources
+3. Adding references
+4. Performing searches with references
+5. Making the web app look nicer

 # Use case for the web app